One of the fundamentals of loudspeaker design is the tuning frequency

 Now that you've got the impedance analyzer all finished, it's time

 to learn how to use it.
-I won't go into any theory on how this thing
+You will

 need along with your brand new impedance analyzer the following items:

 Connect the frequency generator to your amplifier.
 Make sure that